South African Sports Confederation and Olympic Committee

 The South African Sports Confederation and Olympic Committee (SASCOC) (Suid-Afrikaanse Sportkonfederasie en Olimpiese Komitee) is the National Olympic Committee (NOC) and National Paralympic Committee (NPC) for South Africa, and the responsible body for South Africa at the Commonwealth Games.
 It is also responsible for high-performance sport in the country and coordinates the relationship with various international sports federations.

-At the Annual General Meeting held on 9 December 2013, SASCOC decided to de-register as a non-profit company.
-This has created a great deal of confusion as its status as the official Sports Confederation (in terms of the Sport and Recreation Act, number 110 of 1998, as amended) and its affiliation to the IOC, ANOCA and the Commonwealth are not transferable.

-There too is an Association that is attempting to trade as SASCOC.
-However this association is not a registered non-profit organisation and in terms of its constitution (as can be seen on its website) it cannot be adopted as such either.
-Thus the association is a taxable partnership in which all the 'Board Members' are partners and share in the profit and losses of such body.

-Currently SASCOC is under investigation by the Public Protector.
-The National Lottery Board has initiated a forensic audit into the amounts paid across by itself to SASCOC.

 Predecessors

 The South African Olympic and Empire Games Association (SAOEGA) was the first South African NOC affiliated to the International Olympic Committee (IOC).
 The word "Empire" was changed to "Commonwealth" (SAOCGA) when the "British Empire Games" became the "Commonwealth Games", and "Republic" (SAORGA) when South Africa became a republic.
 In apartheid South Africa mixed-race competitions were banned and SOARGA's member bodies only governed white sports.
 In 1966 the anti-apartheid South African Non-Racial Olympic Committee (SANROC; the O later standing for "Open") replaced the SAORGA in the Association of National Olympic Committees of Africa (ANOCA).
 However, the SAORGA (though not invited to the 1964 or 1968 games) remained affiliated to the IOC until 1970 and SANROC was not invited to replace it.
 As part of the negotiated ending of apartheid, the Interim National Olympic Committee of South Africa (INOCSA) was formed by SAORGA and SANROC in 1991 as their respective member bodies merged into single multiracial governing organisations.
 INOCSA joined the IOC as the National Olympic Committee of South Africa (NOCSA) in time for the 1992 Summer Olympics.